jenkinsci/qualys-iac-security-plugin/README.md

 triggers.

 You can perform an IaC scan on either of the following:
-- the entire git repository.
+- The entire git repository.
-- only the templates that were newly added / updates to the branch.
+- Only the templates that were newly added / updates to the branch.

 The results are generated on the build console that provides you with proactive visibility into the security of your laC templates residing in Git repositories.